 We know how it feels when seeing your beautiful babies getting sick & weak.
 But don't worry.
-Putting on our Sherlock hat with a magnifying glass in hand, together let's find out how to fix:
+With our Sherlock hat and a magnifying glass in hand, together let's find out how to fix:

 1. Petals Tearing Apart

-Quick Fix: One potential idea is the genetic variety of the plant you’re having.
+Quick Fix: One potential idea for this is the genetic variety of the plant you’re having.
 This may just be one of nature’s diverse makeups & it's perfectly normal.